syseleven/grav-docs-syseleven-stack/user/pages/03.Howtos/15.repartition-vm-disk/docs.en.md

 Using the OpenStack dashboard to start your VM you may provide the cloudinit snippets from the following sections in the `Customization Script` box located in the `Configuration` tab.
 If you prefer to use the CLI to bring up the VM, you can use the `--user-data` option to provide the cloud-config file containing the snippet.

 The snippets shown in the examples were written and tested for an Ubuntu 18.04 VM with a 50GiB ephemeral disk.
+Be aware when working with instance or volume snapshots that you should take additional care with your already pre-occupied disk space.

 #### Example 1 : (Manually) configure partitions